 Some items sold via the Internet to Louisiana customers may be exempt from sales tax under Louisiana law.
-For example, Section 4404 of Title 61 of the Louisiana Administrative Code (LAC) states that seeds used in the planting of crops are exempt from sales tax.
-For further information on many exemptions, check the section answering “Are there any exemptions from the sales tax?” on this easy-to-read FAQ page from the DOR, as well as Sections 4401 through 4423 of Title 61 of the LAC.
+For example, Section 4404 of Title 61 of the Louisiana Administrative Code states that seeds used in the planting of crops are exempt from sales tax.
+For further information on many exemptions, check the section answering “Are there any exemptions from the sales tax?” on this FAQ page from the DOR, as well as Sections 4401 through 4423 of Title 61 of the Louisiana Administrative Code.

 Louisiana also has an annual sales tax holiday on the first consecutive Friday and Saturday of August each year.
-Helpful additional information is available on a DOR webpage and the text of the sales tax holiday law found at RS 47:305.54.
+You can find the text of the sales tax holiday at RS 47:305.54.
 At some point each year before the holiday, the DOR posts an updated webpage providing plain-English guidance about how the holiday works including what items are eligible for exemption.

 The Customer’s Responsibility

 In cases where the online retailer does not have to collect sales tax, it is the customer’s responsibility to pay the tax—in which case it is known not as a sales tax but, rather, a use tax.
 As a Louisiana DOR brochure on the state’s consumer use tax, entitled “’Online’ doesn’t mean ‘tax free’,” makes clear, “The Consumer Use Tax applies to retail purchases from companies with no physical presence in Louisiana such as online retailers . . . .”

 Proposed Federal Legislation